-Marketing Personalization Facts to Know
+Marketing Personalisation Facts to Know

 Did you know that 73% of consumers prefer to do business with a company that leverages user data to make the buying experience more relevant?
 And the great thing is that consumers are getting more comfortable with sharing their data to get it.
 Just take a look at the gradual difference among generations.

-Research from Salesforce shows that the percentage of customers comfortable with brands using relevant information about them, such as transaction history and preferences, in exchange for more personalized engagement is higher with younger generations: 64% for millennials and Gen Z compared with a low of 35% for Baby Boomers and the Silent Generation.
+Research from Salesforce shows that the percentage of customers comfortable with brands using relevant information about them, such as transaction history and preferences, in exchange for more personalised engagement is higher with younger generations: 64% for millennials and Gen Z compared with a low of 35% for Baby Boomers and the Silent Generation.

 Ultimately, people are busy.
 Most individuals don’t have an endless amount of time to hunt for unexpired coupons or dig through a website to find what’s relevant to them.
-A personalized brand experience can anticipate consumers’ needs and help them save time and money.
+A personalised brand experience can anticipate consumers’ needs and help them save time and money.
 It can help them understand complicated information, like program details or service benefits, because the information you’re sharing is 100% relevant for that consumer.

 Now, that’s a step up from the average welcome, wouldn’t you say?
 Through humor and personal details, Allianz creatively showed new customers the details of their policy in a way that was both attention-grabbing and easy to understand.

-The Power of Cross-Channel Marketing Personalization
+The Power of Cross-Channel Marketing Personalisation

 Google reports that 67% of consumers operate across multiple devices when making a purchase.
 Why is this important to keep in mind?
-Because 52% of shoppers admit to consciously buying more when a shopping experience is personalized across channels.
+Because 52% of shoppers admit to consciously buying more when a shopping experience is personalised across channels.

 click to tweet

-Sending tailored recommendations to your customers on mobile is great, but if they can’t switch over to their laptop and experience the same level of personalization, then there’s a chance that they won’t follow through with that purchase after all.
+Sending tailored recommendations to your customers on mobile is great, but if they can’t switch over to their laptop and experience the same level of personalisation, then there’s a chance that they won’t follow through with that purchase after all.